z1514/JSON/README.md

   Correctness: For all kinds of test cases, unit tests pass correctly and the output matches the expected.
 The toJSONObject method works.

   To make the method work asynchronously, I used Future and Thread pool in the XML class.
 Besides, I add two Function objects as arguments to figure out what to do on success and failure.
 In this way, the users can define their logic for the callback functions.
-This is quite similar to the JavaScript CallBack Style and this method just works well.
+This is quite similar to the JavaScript CallBack Style and this method just works.